Universal Freezing Transitions of Dipole-Conserving Chains: Lower bounds on and

-The summation bounds are derived from Eqs. \eqref{eq:l2max} (which also holds for $d=\infty$) and \eqref{eq:linfmin} in the main text, where a lower bound on $a_\infty(x,\ell,k=7,N,L)$ in the thermodynamic limit is also provided.
-Hence all that remains to be calculated are the multiplicities $m_\infty(x,\ell,k=7)$.
-This can be done methodically with the aid of a computer as follows.
-For each value of $\ell$ in the summation, $m_\infty(x,\ell,k=7)$ will equal the sum of the dimensions of all local Krylov sectors with a corresponding local FES consisting of $\ell-(1+5(x-1))$ pairs of particles separated by $k-2$ holes and $1+6(x-1)-\ell$ pairs of particles separated by $k-3$ holes.
-For example, $m_\infty(x,\ell=1+5(x-1),k=7)$ will equal the dimension of the local Krylov sector that contains the local FES in which all pairs of particles are separated by $k-3$ holes.
-On the other hand, $m_\infty(x,\ell=2+5(x-1),k=7)$ will equal the sum of the dimensions of the $x-1$ local Krylov sectors defined by the local FESs with exactly one pair of particles separated by $k-2$ holes; and so on.
-The dimensions of the local Krylov sector associated with a given local FES can be determined by starting from that FES, then computing all possible states that can be reached from the FES via a series of inward hop operators.
-This necessarily maps out the whole of the FES, as by the result in Appendix \ref{appendix:uniqueFES}, any state in a Krylov sector of a $d=\infty$ system can be reached by starting from the FES and applying inward hops.
-We present all the multiplicity values derived in this fashion in the table below, where the boxes filled are those between the bounds of $\ell_{\text{min}}$ and $\ell_{\text{max}}$: \begin{widetext}
+which corresponds to a particle configuration where all $x$ particles are separated from their neighbours by $k-2$ holes.
+The lower summation bound is obtained from the general $d=\infty$ analytic expression

-\end{widetext} We next consider, for $k=5$, the $d=2$ multiplicity function $m_2(x,\ell,k=5)$.
-Although a given active bubble configuration cannot necessarily attain its corresponding local FES for $d$ finite, one can show via brute force enumeration that for the values $x=2$ to $x=5$ that we consider, this will always be the case.
-Hence the local Krylov sectors for these values of $x$ can be determined by starting from the corresponding local FES and mapping out all states attainable via a combination of inward and outward hops.
-This then yields the results \begin{widetext}
+which corresponds to an active bubble configuration with $x$ particles each separated by $k-3$ holes from their neighbours.
+A lower bound on $a^{(\infty,7)}(x,\ell,N,L)$ in the thermodynamic limit is provided in \cref{eq:AB_dinf}.
+Hence, all that remains to be calculated are the multiplicities $m^{(\infty,7)}(x,\ell)$.
+Keeping in mind the definition of active bubble from \cref{subsec:ActiveBubbleDensityFunction} (see summary in \cref{tab:glossary}), this can be done methodically with the aid of a computer as follows.
+For each value of $\ell$ in the summation, $m^{(\infty,7)}(x,\ell)$ will equal the sum of the dimensions of all local Krylov sectors with a corresponding sub-FES consisting of $\ell-(1+5(x-1))$ pairs of particles separated by $k-2$ holes and $1+6(x-1)-\ell$ pairs of particles separated by $k-3$ holes.
+For example, $m^{(\infty,7)}(x,\ell=1+5(x-1))$ will equal the dimension of the local Krylov sector that contains the sub-FES in which all pairs of particles are separated by $k-3$ holes.
+On the other hand, $m^{(\infty,7)}(x,\ell=2+5(x-1))$ will equal the sum of the dimensions of the $x-1$ local Krylov sectors defined by the sub-FESs with exactly one pair of particles separated by $k-2$ holes; and so on.
+The dimensions of the local Krylov sector associated with a given sub-FES can be determined by starting from that FES, then computing all possible states that can be reached from the FES via a series of inward hop operators.
+This necessarily maps out the whole Krylov sector, as by the results in Appendix \ref{appendix:uniqueFES} any state in a Krylov sector of a $d=\infty$ system can be reached by starting from the unique FES and applying inward hops.
+We present all the multiplicity values derived in this fashion in \cref{tab:d_inf_k_7}, where the boxes filled are those between the bounds of $\ell_{\text{min}}$ and $\ell_{\text{max}}$. \begin{widetext}

 \end{widetext}